kerwinmok/raymond-discord-bot/README.md

 - A Discord bot token stored in the `DISCORD_TOKEN` environment variable
 - In the Discord Developer Portal, enable the `MESSAGE CONTENT INTENT`

-## Important

-If you pasted your token into chat or source files, rotate it in the Discord Developer Portal before using this bot.

 ## Run

 1. Set your environment variable: